4GeeksAcademy/learn-in-public/README.md

  # Learn In Public (for introverts and extroverts)

+> 🚨 Important information for the teachers, [please read this if you are a teacher](https://github.com/4GeeksAcademy/learn-in-public/blob/master/TEACHERS_INSTRUCTIONS.md).

 Contributions are Github's bread-and-butter, the main purpose.
 It's time to start your first GitHub contribution.

 <p align="center"><img src="https://github.com/4GeeksAcademy/learn-in-public/blob/master/resume.png?raw=true" height="400" /></p>